The Greater Exodus

 (10/19/2023 study on Michael Rush’s book, The Book of Enoch, has left me contemplating that the return of the lost ten tribes and the greater exodus are the same event.)

 1/31/2024 insight.
-As a continue to contemplate this topic it has struck me that this could be the latter day part of the day of the Lord and may not be a separate event as I have seen it up to now….
+As I continue to contemplate this topic it has struck me that this could be the latter day part of the day of the Lord and may not be a separate event as I have seen it up to now….

 The understanding/interpretation, of the application of this theme, is very wide, from it being totally ignored to it being the main event of the Second Coming of Christ.
 On a scale of 0-10 (0 = nothing to see here and 10 = this is the main event of latter-day goings on)